 My name is J.P. and I retired in New York City with just over $2 million when I was 28.

-I wholeheartedly believe that anyone making $50k-$60k+ can do this by age 35, age 45 at the latest.
+I wholeheartedly believe that anyone making $50k-$60k+ can also do this by age 35, age 45 at the latest.

+Your attention will then be free to construct new elements of your automated system, and make it bigger and better.
 As with anything, there are a million ways to spend your time and effort, many of them terrible choices which are high in effort and low in reward.

 I am a believer in the 80-20 rule.